-This is the restaurant of choice at Glenlo Abbey - perhaps the country’s most novel dinner venue, it was our Atmospheric Restaurant of the Year in 2005 and diners continue to find it enchanting: four carriages, two of them from the original Orient Express that featured in scenes from “Murder on the Orient Express”, filmed in 1974.
+This is the restaurant of choice at Glenlo Abbey - perhaps the country’s most novel dinner venue, it was our Atmospheric Restaurant of the Year in 2005: four carriages, two of them from the original Orient Express that featured in scenes from “Murder on the Orient Express”, filmed in 1974.

-Recommended as much for its unique, special occasion experience as for the fare - but the cooking is reliable and a visit is always enjoyable.
+Recommended as much for its unique, special occasion experience as for the fare - a visit is always enjoyable.